ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

       -m, --chars - Print the number of characters
       -c, --bytes - Print the number of bytes
       -L, --max-line-length - Print the length of the longest line
       ```

+### - grep
+  * Examines incoming lines of text and outputs those containing a pattern corresponding to a **regular expression**
+  * **egrep** modern version
+  * Matching type check:
+      ```
+      -E - Treats pattern as an extended regular expression
+      -F - Disable the RE and use the parameter as a literal string
+      -w, -x - Match whole word or whole line
+      -i - Ignores case for matching
+      ```
+  * Input check:
+      ```
+      -r - Recursively searches all files in a folder
+      -f FILE - Takes patterns from file, one per line
+      ```
+  * Output check:
+      ```
+      -o - Print only the matched parts of a matching line, with each such part on a separate output line
+      -v - Prints out all the lines that do not matches the pattern
+      -l - Displays list of a filenames only
+      -n - Display the matched lines and their line numbers -c - This prints only a count of the lines that match a pattern --line-buffered - disable buffering
+      ```